Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Proof of well-posedness

 \begin{lemma}[Maximal existence] Let $f \in C([0,T];X)$ be a positive, mild solution.
 Then

 There also exists a universal constant $C >0 $ such that

-where $\Phi(t) = t+\max_{l \le M_-}\sum W_k^{(l)}(t)$. \end{lemma} Equation \qref{eq:cons-num} expresses conservation of the total number density of the system.
-The bound \qref{eq:infinity-bound} degenerates if and only $F(t) \to 0$, i.e. if and only if $F_p(t) \to 0$ for each $p=1, \ldots, M$, as $t$ approaches a critical time, say $T_*$.
+where $\Phi(t) = t+\max_{l \le M_-}\sum W_k^{(l)}(t)$. \end{lemma} Equation \ref{eq:cons-num} expresses conservation of the total number density of the system.
+The bound \ref{eq:infinity-bound} degenerates if and only $F(t) \to 0$, i.e. if and only if $F_p(t) \to 0$ for each $p=1, \ldots, M$, as $t$ approaches a critical time, say $T_*$.
 It is well-known that continuous mild solutions on an interval $[0,T]$ can be uniquely continued onto a maximal interval of existence $[0,T_*)$, such that $\lim_{t \to T_*} \|f(t)\|_X = +\infty$.
-Thus, the above estimates suffice to complete the proof of Theorem~\ref{thm:wp}. \begin{proof} {\em 1. \/} The conservation of number for the kinetic equations is a consequence of the switching rules for the particle system.
-We use the identity \qref{eq:Jequality}, and the definition of the fluxes in equations \qref{eq:jplus} and \qref{eq:jminus} to obtain the identity \be \sum_{\sigma=1}^M j_\sigma =0. \ee It follows from \qref{eq:kinetic} and \qref{eq:j-identity} that
+Thus, the above estimates suffice to complete the proof of Theorem~\ref{thm:wp}.